HEPTACOM/heptaconnect-docs/docs/guides/contributor/build-flow-components.md

 When the `next` method on the stack is called it has to call the `find` method of the first instance on the stack.
 The `find` method of the finder instance itself gets the current stack as argument and can now take over the control of the following `$stack->next()` call.
-This way a flow component can change the ingoing payload, the outgoing result and break the execution.
+This way a flow component can change the inbound payload, the result and break the execution.

 ### Context